Ada-Developers-Academy/core-unit-3/web-browsers/browsers-and-dev-tools.md

 #### Possible Behaviors and the Web API

 A web browser keeps track of many things beyond rendering our websites.
-Browsers know where the mouse position is, keep track of any [cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies)
+For example, browsers know where the mouse is positioned on the screen and they keep track of any [cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies).

 ## Developer Tools